theAxeRant/metaLogger/README.md

 ```

 ## Development of metaLogger
-the metaLogger.phar is build using a virtual machine instance.
+The metaLogger.phar is built using a virtual machine instance.

 ---
 <dl>